Tom Hooker: Revival

 In October 2010, Hooker collaborated with his longtime musical colleague and fellow composer, Miki Chieregato, to produce and release a brand new single and video, "Change Your Mind".
 This collaboration marks the return to the roots of the same production team that was responsible for all of the initial Den Harrow and Tom Hooker output between 1985 and 1988.
 In 2011, Hooker released a new recording and music video of the Den Harrow track "Future Brain", which features himself.

-Since 2014, Tom Hooker and Miki Chieregato have been issuing Den Harrow-esque tracks under the name of Tam Harrow.
+Since 2014, Tom Hooker and Miki Chieregato have been issuing Den Harrow parody tracks under the name of Tam Harrow.